juju/docs/src/en/help-azure.md

 ### Dealing with expired Azure credentials

-Credentials on the Azure cloud have been reported to expire (possibly after 1 year's time).
+Credentials on the Azure cloud have been reported to expire.
 If a previously working setup suddenly behaves as if incorrect credentials are being used then you may need to update the credentials on the controller.
 See [Updating credentials][updating-credentials] for guidance.

 ## Create controller